WDI-SEA/fetch-reddit-slideshow/readme.md

 * The form / title / description should hide
 * Show a loading message (optional)
-* Fetch related posts from reddit (with ajax)
+* Fetch related posts from reddit
 * Display animation / slideshow of images (jQuery)
 * Show a button to stop / reset the animation
-* Repeat animation until use clicks "stop"
+* Repeat animation until user clicks "stop"

 #### When the user clicks the "stop" button